SGamrekelashvili/expo-audio-studio/README.md

 ### iOS audio session setup

-> **Note:** Don't reconfigure the audio session while recording or playing -
+> **WARNING:** Don't touch the audio session config while recording or playing.
-> this can freeze your app.
+> Your app WILL freeze for seconds.
+I learned this the hard way.

 ```typescript
 import ExpoAudioStudio from 'expo-audio-studio';